Nextech AR to Acquire AR Cloud-3D Mapping Company 'ARway' Transforming Into A Metaverse Company

-Nextech+AR+Solutions Corp. (“Nextech”) (OTCQB: NEXCF) (NEO: NTAR) (FSE: N29) is pleased to announce that it has signed a definitive agreement under which Nextech will acquire U.K. based spatial computing company ARWAY Ltd. (“ARway”) in an all-stock transaction and hire the key founders Baran Korkmaz and Nikhil Sawlani.
+Vancouver, B.C., Aug.
+10, 2021 (GLOBE NEWSWIRE) -- Nextech AR Solutions Corp. (“Nextech”) ( NEXCF) (NEO: NTAR) (FSE: N29) is pleased to announce that it has signed a definitive agreement under which Nextech will acquire U.K. based spatial computing company ARWAY in an all-stock transaction and hire the key founders Baran Korkmaz and Nikhil Sawlani.
 This acquisition provides Nextech with a spatial mapping platform critical to building the Metaverse.
-Through Unity, optimized for Google and Apple, and by using AI to recognize surroundings for hyper-accurate location mapping, ARway provides users an Augmented Reality Software Kit (SDK) to frame the digital world in a few minutes.
+Through Unity, optimized for Google and Apple, and by using AI to recognize surroundings for hyper-accurate location mapping, ARWAY provides users an Augmented Reality Software Kit (SDK) to frame the digital world in a few minutes.

+Facebook, Epic Games, Microsoft and others have all identified the Metaverse as the future of the internet and computing itself.
+This acquisition positions Nextech as a first mover in what it’s calling a ‘mini-metaverse’.

-The ARway SDK combines robust mapping+technologies for location persistent AR experiences across ARkit, ARcore and Microsoft+Azure+Spatial+Anchors, delivered on cross-platforms Unity today, Unreal, Android Studio or Xcode/Swift soon, to unlock true+spatial+computing within a single toolkit for iOS, Android and Hololens.+ARway has been creating persistence location experiences such as indoor navigation, guided tours, treasure hunts and many more with its No-code platform and has developed an ecosystem with over 1000+ developers, having created 3D maps in over 60 countries, with notable customers such as the HCG Hospital, British Telecom, Bosch, AirAsia, The City of London and the GuildHall School of Music and Drama.
+The ARway SDK combines robust mapping technologies for location persistent AR experiences across ARkit, ARcore and Microsoft Azure Spatial Anchors, delivered on cross-platforms Unity today, Unreal, Android Studio or Xcode/Swift soon, to unlock true spatial computing within a single toolkit for iOS, Android and Hololens.
+ARway has been creating persistence location experiences such as indoor navigation, guided tours, treasure hunts and many more with its No-code platform and has developed an ecosystem with over 1000+ developers, having created 3D maps in over 60 countries, with notable customers such as the British Telecom, Bosch, Westfield London Atrium, The City of London and the GuildHall School of Music and Drama.

-A definitive agreement has been reached by Nextech AR Solutions Corp. and ARWAY Ltd.. under which Nextech will acquire ARway for approximately US$1 million in an all-stock transaction.
+Nextech AR Solutions Corp. and ARWAY Inc. today announced that they have reached a definitive agreement under which Nextech will acquire ARWAY for approximately US$1 million in an all-stock transaction.
 The number of Nextech Shares issuable to the stockholders of ARway will be calculated by dividing the aggregate value of the common shares of Nextech on the stock exchange where the majority of trading volume occurs for the twenty trading days prior to the date of the announcement of the closing of the Transaction.
-The Nextech shares will be subject to certain voluntary resale restrictions.
-The boards of directors of Nextech have approved the transaction, and stockholders representing a majority of ARway outstanding shares have committed to support the transaction.
-The transaction is subject to the approval of ARway stockholders, regulatory approval (including acceptance of the CSE and the NEO exchanges) and other customary closing conditions and is expected to close August 2021.
+The Nextech Shares will be subject to certain voluntary resale restrictions.
+The boards of directors of both companies have approved the transaction, and stockholders representing a majority of ARWAY outstanding shares have committed to support the transaction.
+The transaction is subject to the approval of ARWAY stockholders, regulatory approval and other customary closing conditions and is expected to close in August 2021.
+The Transaction is subject to the acceptance of the CSE and the NEO.

 On behalf of the Board of Nextech AR Solutions Corp.